 Get an update on current H-1B processing times

-USCIS also offers an online service that lets applicants check the current case processing times for various nonimmigrant and immigration petitions.
+Alternatively, USCIS offers a service that lets applicants check the current case processing times [remove hyperlink] for various nonimmigrant and immigration petitions on their website.
 The processing times section of the USCIS websites allows applicants to select a form and field office or service center.

 H-1B applicants should choose “I-129 | Petition for a Nonimmigrant Worker” in the form section of the tool.
 Then select the appropriate field office or service center, depending on where the application was sent.